Third of children to identify as Māori in 2040 - StatsNZ

 The report released today takes into account the different age structures, birth and death rates, and patterns of migration between ethnic populations.

-Report lead Rebekah Hennessey said Māori and Pasifika families had younger age structures and higher fertility rates.
+Report lead Rebekah Hennessey said the increased percentage among the total population was because Māori and Pasifika families had younger age structures and higher fertility rates.

 "This combination means future Māori and Pacific population sizes will likely continue to have a younger age structure, and with higher relative fertility rates result in more births."